Home Holiday Decoration 101

 A modern wreath often begins with a clean, minimal base.
 Instead of the traditional greenery, consider using sleek materials such as:

-• Wooden Hoop: A natural wooden hoop creates a rustic, yet chic, contrast to the bold elements you'll add later.
+• Wooden Hoop -- a natural wooden hoop creates a rustic, yet chic, contrast to the bold elements you'll add later.

-• Foam Circle: If you want a solid structure to work with, a foam circle works well.
+• Foam Circle -- if you want a solid structure to work with, a foam circle works well.
 It's easy to cover with unique materials and gives you flexibility for arranging decorations.

 2. Incorporate Unexpected Greenery and Foliage